jadecobra/python_tdd_exercises/source/functions.rst

 :yellow:`REFACTOR`: make it better
 *********************************************************************************

 * The problem with giving arguments this way is that they have to be in the order the function_ expects or I get a different behavior.
-I add a test to ``test_functions.py``
+I add a test to ``test_functions.py`` to show this

   .. code-block:: python
     :lineno-start: 26